skillrepos/copilot-hands-on/labs.md

 -- define a select statement to get all students enrolled in a course
 ```

-7. If all goes well, this second pass should generate a query with many more specific references to the names and identifiers used in *create-tables.sql*.
-(If not, delete the result and try again.)
-Take a look at the query and then compare the names/identifiers used to the ones in the *create-tables.sql* file.
+7. If all goes well, this second pass should generate a query with many more specific references to the names and identifiers used in *create-tables.sql*.  (**If not, delete the result and try nudging it by typing "select s.".**) Take a look at the query and then compare the names/identifiers used to the ones in the *create-tables.sql* file.
 This will show that Copilot picks up on context from other files available to it to make better suggestions.

 ![New query](./images/cdd97.png?raw=true "New query")